Singapore slips from joint top spot of world's costliest cities

-LONDON (AFP) - Paris and Zurich have joined Hong Kong as this year's costliest cities worldwide, while Singapore and Osaka have slipped from their joint-top spot after the coronavirus pandemic weakened the US dollar, a survey published on Wednesday (Nov 18) showed.
+LONDON • Paris and Zurich have joined Hong Kong as this year's costliest cities worldwide, while Singapore and Osaka slipped from their joint top spot after the coronavirus pandemic weakened the US dollar, a survey published yesterday showed.

-The biggest mover was Teheran, which jumped 27 places on US sanctions, The Economist Intelligence Unit added in its Worldwide Cost of Living 2020 report.
+The biggest mover was Teheran, which jumped 27 places on US sanctions, the Economist Intelligence Unit (EIU) added in its Worldwide Cost of Living 2020 report.

-"The Covid-19 pandemic has caused the US dollar to weaken while western European and north Asian currencies have strengthened against it, which in turn has shifted prices for goods and services," said Upasana Dutt, head of worldwide cost of living at The EIU.
+"The Covid-19 pandemic has caused the US dollar to weaken while Western European and North Asian currencies have strengthened against it, which in turn has shifted prices for goods and services," said Ms Upasana Dutt, head of worldwide cost of living at the EIU.

-"The movement of Paris and Zurich to join Hong Kong at the top spot was spurred on by the rise of the euro and Swiss franc against the US dollar, as well as the comparative decline in the cost of living in the two Asian cities that previously sat at the top of the table," it added.
+"The movement of Paris and Zurich to join Hong Kong at the top spot was spurred by the rise of the euro and Swiss franc against the US dollar, as well as the comparative decline in the cost of living in the two Asian cities that previously sat at the top of the table".

 The report noted that prices in Singapore fell on an exodus of foreign workers.